duizendstra/test-001/cloud-run-api/README.md

 *   **Testability:** Demonstrates unit tests for handlers and server routing using `testify`.
 *   **Integration Testing:** Includes basic integration tests that start the server and hit the API endpoints.
 *   **Containerized:** Includes a `Dockerfile` for building a minimal, secure distroless container image suitable for deployment.
 Includes `.dockerignore`.
-*   **Development Environment:** Configured for Project IDX using `.idx/dev.nix` to provide necessary Go tools and extensions.
+*   **Development Environment:** Configured for Firebase Studio using `.idx/dev.nix` to provide necessary Go tools and extensions.
 *   **Workflow Automation:** (Assumes `Taskfile.yaml` if used) Common development tasks like formatting, linting, building, testing, and running can be managed with `go-task`.

 ## Prerequisites